poechlauerbe/F1-app/OpenPoints.md

 - add teamcolors
 - add statistics
 - check for change - later when there is some server running permanently
+- update: only at start
+- identifier: year + number

 ### Race leaderboard - open
 - add current lap